trailofbits/empirehacking.nyc/README.md

 On the second Tuesday of every other month, information security professionals gather to discuss pragmatic security research and new discoveries in attack and defense over drinks and light food.

-**Please note that due to Covid, Empire Hacking is currently on hiatus.
-We hope to pick up again in person in the spring!**
+**Empire Hacking is currently on hiatus.
+We hope to pick up again in-person this summer!**

 * Want in?
 Apply on our [Meetup](https://www.meetup.com/Empire-Hacking/)
 * Join our [Slack](https://empireslacking.herokuapp.com) community